 Now we're getting into some heavy stuff.
 I decided that the car was old enough that it needed some things done to it as preventative maintenance.
 It still had only 17,000 miles on it at the end of the 2002 season, but combine that with the age of the car and it's time to do some preemptive work.
 This stuff was done between November of 2002 and March 2003 in time for the 2003 driving season.

-Winter 2003/2004
+Winter 2003/2004 to 2009

 Other De Lorean Links

 The Mid-State DeLorean Club A Midwest (mostly Illinois) club.
-I'm the Webmaster.

 DeLorean Motor Company (Houston, Texas) Original parts for your DeLorean